The Rakes: History

-On 22 October 2009, The Rakes announced that the band was to split with immediate effect: "The Rakes have always been very adamant and proud of the fact that we give 100% to every gig we've ever played.
+The band's third album, Klang, was released on 23 March 2009.
+The album was recorded at Karl-Marx-Allee in Berlin in a studio that was the former East German government's centre for radio broadcasts.
+On 22 October 2009, mere days before they were to begin their UK tour, The Rakes announced that the band was to split with immediate effect: "The Rakes have always been very adamant and proud of the fact that we give 100% to every gig we've ever played.
 If we can't give it everything then we won't do it.
 That was the rule we set ourselves from day one".

+Drummer Lasse Petersen joined Wolf Gang, which disbanded in 2015.

-In 2015 lead singer Alan Donohoe told NME "Being in The Rakes was an insane rollercoaster, but singing the same songs for seven years got boring in the end.
+Donohoe started a new solo project titled The Champagne Campaign and released the video for single "Denis and Margaret" in April 2013 before releasing the single for digital download on 13 May.
+In September 2015, Donohoe worked for a Brighton-based company as a software developer.
+During this time, Donohoe told NME: "Being in The Rakes was an insane rollercoaster, but singing the same songs for seven years got boring in the end.
 And if you're doing something just because you can't imagine an alternative then you're not really living."

-Drummer Lasse Petersen has since joined Wolf Gang.

-Donohoe started a new solo project titled The Champagne Campaign and released the video for single Denis and Margaret in April 2013 before releasing the single for digital download on 13 May.
-However, the official website and Twitter account for The Champagne Campaign has since been taken down and the future of the project is uncertain.
-As of September 2015, Donohoe works for a Brighton-based company as a software developer.